Redesigning the AttitudeLive Website for Accessibility

 Define

-Next, we developed a product feature roadmap incorporating all the essential features identified through our analysis, ensuring the website functions efficiently.
-It aligns with the project's high-level goals and objectives.
+Next, we developed a product feature roadmap incorporating all the essential features identified through our analysis.
+This ensures the website functions efficiently and aligns with the project's high-level goals and objectives.

 Information Architecture

-After defining the website's features, we created a flow for the main tasks, focusing on developing a customised homepage feed for users, deemed a crucial website functionality.
+After defining the website's features, we created a flow for the main tasks.
+We focused on developing a customised homepage feed for users, which we deemed crucial website functionality.

 Sitemap